 If the pliers test is an indication of high-cycle fatigue in a rat's body, we can expect an antenna made out of the 356-μm 7×7 wire to endure over three times longer.
 By switching to this wire, we might increase the average life of an antenna from four weeks to twelve, and the minimum life from two weeks to six.
 The uncoated wires adhere to silicone dispersion better than the teflon-insulated wires we have used up until now.
 We find we are able to coat the bare stranded wires easily.

-[28-JUL-11] We have been using the 2014 wire for two years.
-It performs well in rats.
-We enclose it in a silicone tube with outer diameter 1.6 mm and inner diameter 0.5 mm, which we bought from ACME Rubber, part number CATB-.020-.022-65109.
+[25-DEC-11] We enclose it in a silicone tube with outer diameter 1.6 mm and inner diameter 0.5 mm, which we bought from ACME Rubber, part number CATB-.020-.022-65109.
 This combination proves durable in rats.
 In mice, however, it is too stiff and causes trauma to the skin.
-We apply five coats of silicone to the same stranded wire and produce an antenna that is more flexible, and only 0.60 mm in diameter.
-When combined with five thinner coats on the leads, and bound up with a smaller gauge of heat shrink, we get the following.

 [12-JAN-09] Our competitors, Data Science International and Telemetry Research, describe their implant wires as "helical steel leads" or "coiled steel leads".
 We have been looking for manufacturers of such leads for years, but met with no success until Mrs. Hashemi suggested we try spring manufacturers.
 We found three precision spring manufacturers that make extension springs with diameter 500 μm (0.020") or less.
 These companies are Motion Dynamics Corporation, Century Spring and Fennell Spring (no website, based in Horseheads, NY, USA, 607 739-3541).
 We ordered a 250-μm diameter spring from Motion Dynamics and a 500-μm diameter spring from Century Spring.